tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 ## II.
 History of JavaScript
-You can read the evolution of JavaScript & ECMAScript here:
+You can read about the evolution of JavaScript & ECMAScript here:

 - https://en.wikipedia.org/wiki/JavaScript
 - https://en.wikipedia.org/wiki/ECMAScript